 Ilang-ilang, alang-ilang (Guam)

 Ilangilang, lengileng, alangilang, pur-n-wai, pwurenwai, seir en wai (Pohnpei)

 Kwara‘ae (South East Asia)

 Moto‘oi, mata‘oi, mato‘oi (Cook Islands, Niue, Tahiti)

-Congressman Eni F. H. Faleomavaega, House of Representatives, Washington, D.C., Available at: World Sensorium original website.
+Congressman Eni F. H. Faleomavaega, House of Representatives, Washington, D.C.
+This statement can be found on the World Sensorium original website.

 School of Ocean and Earth Science and Technology, 2014.
 Climate Change in American Samoa.
 Pacific Islands Climate Education Partnership. [website]